 Memory issues and brain fog

 During one of my first talks on menopause years ago, I mentioned brain fog and the audience really lit up.
 I saw so many heads nodding yes and they seemed to understand what I was talking about.
 I have to admit that I’m not even sure I knew exactly what it was at that time!
 But, that was then, this is now.
 Today, we know so much more about how changing estrogen levels during menopause and perimenopause can lead to memory issues and/or cognitive decline.
-Unfortunately, these changes can also be mistaken for signs of dementia or Alzheimer’s disease, and many of my patients walk into my office convinced they have dementia or are just simply crazy.
+Unfortunately, these changes can also be mistaken for signs of dementia or Alzheimer’s disease.
+Many of my patients walk into my office convinced they have dementia or are just simply crazy.
 Fortunately, after some discussion, I help calm their fears about both scenarios.

-I truly want women to know they aren’t crazy, they don’t have dementia, and they don’t need to suffer.
+I truly want women to know they aren’t crazy.
+They don’t have dementia, and they don’t need to suffer.
 Liz is a perfect example of a patient who came to me because she wasn’t feeling like herself.
 She was 48 and had been experiencing “brain fog” for about six months.
 Her kids would constantly say, “Mom, I told you that already!”
 She also found herself walking into a room for something and forgetting what it was she was supposed to get.
 At work, she was having to constantly make lists so she didn’t forget to complete her tasks, and she had recently forgotten a client meeting and had to scramble at the last minute to cover up her error.
 She was becoming so stressed about everything in her life.

 Liz was even more concerned because her mom had an early and rough menopause (which her family knew because she was moody and not fun) and now was suffering early dementia.
 Liz was afraid she was going to follow in the same footsteps as her mom and became tearful as she told me she thought she was going down the same path.
 She didn’t want her kids to have to deal with what she was currently dealing with—taking care of a mom with dementia.